-- o Developed Communications roadmap, - Met with each of the town safety officers (police and fire) and determined appropriate emergency response data for Reverse 911 on major outages, power warnings, etc., - Continued Be Efficient, Get Greener, Go Paperless public relations campaign, - Met with Town Managers and Boards of Selectman bi-annually and provided presentation updates,
+- o Implemented Communications roadmap; - o Met with each of the town safety officers (police and fire) and determined appropriate emergency response data for Reverse 911 on major outages, power warnings, and other trouble issues; - o Implemented Twitter to communicate area outage information in real time: - Created RMLD phone app to be used to report outages, and to access the online store for energy efficient merchandise; - o Continued Be Efficient, Get Greener, Go Paperless public relations campaign; - o Developed and implemented the Shred the Peak campaign; - o Met with Town Managers and Boards of Selectman bi-annually and provided presentation updates; - o Worked to develop a strong communication effort between Town Selectmen, RMLD Board of Commissioners and CAB members; - o Held 3rd Annual Public Power Open House; - o Collected 17,000 E-mails for customer database; - o Continued working relationships with state and national utility associations:

-- Worked to develop a strong communication effort between Town Selectmen, RMLD Board of Commissioners and CAB members, - o Held 2nd Annual Public Power Open House, - Continued working relationships with state and national utility associations, - Communicated effectively with community and business interests in the four towns, - Actively involved in industry changes at federal and state levels to mitigate impact.
+- o Communicated effectively with community and business interests in the four towns; - Highlighted benefits of receiving electric service from RMLD in order to foster economic development to attract new customers and retain existing customers; and - o Actively involved in industry changes at federal and state levels to mitigate impact.
 Issues included REGGIE refund money, transmission and capacity increases, behind-the-fence generation and reconstitution.